 5 – A Genuine Interaction

-Once you’ve completed these five basic challenges, you might find that you’re in the photo groove and ready to conquer some extra shots to fill out that Thanksgiving mini album.
-So as a bonus today, I’m including a list of 25 photos you MUST take on Thanksgiving Day!
-Clip this handy card out and keep it nearby on Thanksgiving day so you don’t miss a moment!
+Once you’ve completed these five primary challenges, you might find that you’re in the photo groove and ready to conquer some extra shots to fill out that Thanksgiving mini-album.
+So as a bonus today, enjoy this list of 25 photos you MUST take on Thanksgiving Day!
+Clip this handy card out and keep it nearby on Thanksgiving day, so you don’t miss a moment!

 I would love to know how I can improve this blog for my readers.
 Would you mind taking this short anonymous survey to share your thoughts?

 If you liked this article, you’ll probably like these, too!

 - Use This Giant List of Photography Prompts to Capture Natural Photos

 - The Best Ideas for a Couples and Family Fall Photoshoot

 - How to use Baking Photography for the Perfect Lifestyle Photoshoot

 - The 45 Best Tips and Ideas for Amazing Family Photos at the Beach